This post may contain affiliate links. Read the full disclosure here.

 That being said, new growth can appear on a bare stem, it’s just quite rare and can’t really be controlled.

-Monstera grow from the top, and are very unlikely produce growth from an old node.
+Monstera grow from the top, and are very unlikely to produce growth from an old node.
 Once a leaf has gone, it’s highly unlikely to grow back.

 I’m writing things like ‘highly unlikely’ because it has happened before, but it’s a rare occurrence, and it’s a combination of luck and a genetic oddity in the Monstera.